-- What do you already know about frogs?

-- What questions do you have?

-- What can you imagine?

-- Why would we read this text?
+- What do you think the book will be about? - Why would you want to read it? - What do you already know about chocolate?
+What questions do you have?
+What can you imagine about where chocolate comes from?

 Can you identify purposes, contexts and audiences?